 Problems with BV can begin to arise when the infection causes an odour or smell that is particularly noticeable after sex.
 This can cause embarrassment and discomfort for women.
 Because BV is so often symptom-less it can get confused with other conditions such as thrush, meaning a lot of women don’t get treatment.

-Without treatment BV can be unpleasant, but even a long term infection is not known to cause any other health issues.
-If you notice a change in your discharge, pain or itching around the genitals or changes to your period it is best to contact you doctor for a check up.
+Without treatment, BV can be unpleasant, but even a long term infection is not known to cause any other health issues.
+If you notice a change in your discharge, pain or itching around the genitals or changes in your period it is best to contact your doctor for a check-up.
 You can also speak to a pharmacist either in person or online using our Ask a Pharmacist service!

 The quick answer?
 No.

-Another reason BV and STIs share a platform is because BV can make it more likely you will contract an STI such as Chlamydia or Herpes.
-Although the reason for this is not fully understood, it is believed that BV can upset the PH of your vagina and make it more acidic so that your natural defence against these kind of infections is compromised.
+Another reason BV and STIs share a platform is that BV can make it more likely you will contract an STI such as Chlamydia or Herpes.
+Although the reason for this is not fully understood, it is believed that BV can upset the PH of your vagina and make it more acidic so that your natural defence against these kinds of infections is compromised.